nrz/ylikuutio/README.md

 the Lisp Resistance Force.
 Your task is write Lisp to control the robots reowned by humans.
 And save the human species, too.
-Tulevaisuus is a work in progress.
+Tulevaisuus is postponed for now due to focus on Hirvi.

 ### Ajokki
 Ajokki is sandbox demo program to check out some properties of